Farmingdale School District Launches Dalers Read!

 It highlights top summer reads—broken down by grade level —along with a rotating selection of student and faculty reviews.
 There is also a page dedicated to Farmingdale’s favorite authors, including several who have visited the district to meet with students.
 Parents are also encouraged to use the website as a resource for tips on how to keep their children mentally engaged over the summer.

 The Dalers Read! initiative includes a collaboration between the Farmingdale School District and the Farmingdale Public Library, created to help students and their families understand and navigate all the free resources and fun events that the public library provides.
-The district will also participate in the library’s Summer Reading Club Carnival on Thursday, June 27, 2019.
-Beginning at 5:30pm, there will be games, crafts, giveaways, character meet and greets, face painting, food trucks, and music—all geared around the love of reading!
-Students must sign up for the Summer Reading Club in advance to receive admission tickets for the carnival—no tickets will be available that day.
-For more information, call the Farmingdale Public Library at (516-249-9090).
+The district participated in the library’s Summer Reading Club Carnival on Thursday, June 27, 2019.
+It included games, crafts, giveaways, character meet and greets, face painting, food trucks, and music—all geared around the love of reading!

 Dalers Read! was created by a team of Farmingdale School District’s administrators, librarians, and teachers, including: Assistant Superintendent for Innovation and Organizational Development Dr. William Brennan; Director of Secondary ELA and ENL (K-12) Dr. Josh Anisansel; and library specialists Jennifer Bleicher, Michael King, Julie Ehrenpreis, and Matisse Muscatello.